philipithomas/stories/README.md

 * Matches Inter font from Figma
 * Server-rendered Stories List on homepage for speed, but doesn't support loading additional users
 * Story viewer is client-only and doesn't have permalink
+* Relies on api to sort users + stories initially

 TODO:
 * Dynamic URLs + page titles for image viewer